 from 5 to 16 years

-English as an Additional Language (EAL) is a program available to students who want to gain more confidence in their English language ability.
+English as an Additional Language (EAL) is a language program available to students who want to gain more confidence in their English language ability.
 Stamford American offers 2 programs for different levels of proficiency:

 - Mainstream EAL for mid- to high-level English language learners, available from Kindergarten 2 to Grade 10.